kdraeder/DART_CASES/README.md

 which has the CASE name.

-## Put an existing CASE under git(hub) control in its own directory
+## Put an Existing CASE Under git(hub) Control in its Own Directory

 1. Change the CASE directory name (made by CESM) to ${CASE}\_orig.
 2. Clone the DART\_CASES repository into ${CASE}\_git.